xfiveco/generator-chisel/README.md

 yo chisel:page "Home" "About Us" "Contact Us" "News"
 ```

+### Removing pages
+You can remove pages by deleting them from `.yo-rc.json` and running `yo chisel:page` (without any page name) to regenerate the project index.

 ### Development tasks
 When you have the basic setup done, you can start development.
 To re-compile Twig, SCSS and JavaScript files in real time you can use default task.
 Type